 When you first introduce your cats, always supervise them at all times, and make sure there is an escape route for your older resident cat.
 This might be something they can climb up or a door into the garden.

-The introduction process should be gradual, so follow our steps for a smooth and successful introduction.
+The introduction process should be gradual, so follow our tips for a smooth and successful introduction.

 Encourage Your Kitten To Get Out And Explore